Corbel, Savoie: Geography

 The township of Corbel has three main water streams: Gringalet, Hyères and Guiers Vif.
-The Gringalet separates Corbel valley from north to south and Guiers Vif goes on its southern border, in the gorges du Guiers.
-The Gringalet rises in the township, close to les Cruz, and empties into the Guiers Vif.
-River of Hyères (or Hyère), meanwhile, has its source at the Col des Égaux and down to the township of Saint-Jean-de-Couz.
-At the level of Corbel valley, if the district is more forested and steepits at his southern border (with Guiers Vif), it is less at the center and at the north.
-At the Col des Égaux, there are more grasslands and flat surfaces.
-Two mountains of the Chartreuse Mountains are located on the territory of the township: Roche Veyrand (1356 m) and Thivelet (1231m).
-Northeast of the town is la Cluse that can reach the col de la Cluse by D45 road.
+The Gringalet separates the Corbel Valley from north to south and Guiers Vif runs along its southern border, in the Gorges du Guiers.
+The Gringalet rises in the township, close to Les Cruz, and empties into the Guiers Vif.
+Hyères (or Hyère), meanwhile, has its source at the Col des Égaux and runs down to the township of Saint-Jean-de-Couz.
+The Corbel Valley is more forested and steepest at the southern border, and less so in the center and at the north.
+In the Col des Égaux, there are more grasslands and flat surfaces.
+Two of the Chartreuse Mountains are located in the territory of the township: Roche Veyrand (1356 m) and Thivelet (1231m).
+Northeast of the town is La Cluse, which leads to the Col de la Cluse via the D45.

 The town of Corbel (845 m), the center of the township, is located on the east side of Thivelet (or Thimelet), and is about 20 km from Chambéry, by the D45 and the D1006 roads.
 Between Roche Veyrand and Thivelet lies the hamlet of Les Fiolins (860m).
 Further north of the township are the hamlets of Les Mathés (900m) and of Les Cruz (1000 m).
-Morel and La Cochette subdivision are located below the mountain named La Cochette, and near the hamlets of Les Burneys and Les Perrucons.
-On the other side of the slope of "Le Thimelet" mountain range lies the village of Egaux, near the Col des Égaux.
+The Morel and La Cochette subdivisions are located below the mountain named La Cochette, and near the hamlets of Les Burneys and Les Perrucons.
+On the other side of the slope of Le Thimelet mountain range lies the village of Egaux, near the Col des Égaux.
 From the Col des Égaux, there is a continuous descent of about 5 km from the RD 45 to Saint-Jean-de-Couz.
-On the other hand, the southern border of the township, bounded by the Guiers Vif, is bordering with the department of Isère.
+The southern border of the township, bounded by the Guiers Vif, is borders the department of Isère.

 History

 In the eighteenth century, the township experienced a huge growth of population.
 The population grew up from 260 inhabitants in 1755 to 555 inhabitants in 1801.
 The township of Corbel became part of the township of Saint-Thibaud-de-Couz during the French Revolution, and later, that of Les Échelles.
 In the nineteenth century, the township was relatively poor and populated (580 inhabitants in 1848).
-Famine often threatened Corbelains (inhabitants) because the earth only allowed to grow oats and potatoes.
-The main resource of the township was the common trade, including the export of timber to Les Échelles and Chambéry.
-From 1850, with the creation of the main road to Chambéry (D45), the township depopulated, and saw its population divided by two in less than fifty years.
-With these new roads, famine and poverty have gradually disappeared permanently from the township.
+Famine often threatened Corbelains (inhabitants) because the earth only allowed them to grow oats and potatoes.
+The main resource of the township was trade, including the export of timber to Les Échelles and Chambéry.
+From 1850, with the creation of the main road to Chambéry (D45), the township was depopulated, and saw its population halved in less than fifty years.
+With these new roads, famine and poverty have gradually disappeared from the township.
 In the twentieth century, the wealth of the township and the standard of living of the population increased progressively.
-In 1994 was created a small road reserved to the residents that directly connects Saint-Pierre-d'Entremont in Savoie to Corbel.
+In 1994 a small road was created, reserved for the residents, that directly connects Saint-Pierre-d'Entremont in Savoie to Corbel.